QuTech-Delft/OpenQL/docs/platform_cc.rst

             "static_codeword_override": [1,2,3]
         }
     }
+..
+FIXME: add feedback example

 Where:

 * ``cc/ref_signal`` points to a signal definition in ``hardware_settings/eqasm_backend_cc/signals``, which must exist or an error is raised
-* ``cc/signal`` defines a signal in place, in an identical fashion as ``hardware_settings/eqasm_backend_cc/signals``
+* ``cc/signal`` defines a signal in place, in an identical fashion as ``hardware_settings/eqasm_backend_cc/signals``.
+May be empty (``[]``) to disable signal generation.
 * ``cc/static_codeword_override`` provides a user defined array of codeword (one entry per operand) for this instruction.
-Currently, this key is compulsory, but in the future, codewords will be assigned automatically to make better use of limited codeword space
+Currently, this key is compulsory (if signal is non-empty), but in the future, codewords will be assigned automatically to make better use of limited codeword space
+* ``cc/readout_mode`` defines an instruction to perform readout if non-empty.
+If the value "feedback" is used, code is generated to read and distribute the instrument result.

 The following standard OpenQL fields are used: